-In March, I set out to improve my blog by immersing myself in my blogging course (Elite Blog Academy) and really laying the foundation for success.
+In March, I set out to improve my blog by immersing myself in my blogging course and really laying the foundation for success.
 I rebranded my blog to JenniferMaker, moved from my old (but free) web host to a much more reliable host (Siteground), and so on.
 Alas, if you look at my progress through numbers, I slid back again with fewer sessions and users and more money spent than earned.
 But is progress always measured in numbers?
 I think not.

 My March 2017 Blog & Social Media Stats